-- 72. The policy seeks the protection of land that is used for and/or allocated for employment uses.
+76. The policy seeks the protection of land that is used for and/or allocated for employment uses.
 The Core Strategy review seeks to safeguard defined Employment Areas for employment uses as defined on the policies maps and listed in the policy itself.
 New text is inserted in the policy to allow for a change of use from employment where the site has been allocated for an alternative use in the Site Allocations Plan.
-In addition, outside the defined Employment Areas, change of use from B1, B2 or B8 to other uses (except non-ancillary retail) may be considered where there is no reasonable prospect of the site being re-used for employment purposes over the plan period. - 73.
-Reference to the East of England Economic Strategy has been removed from the explanatory text, as has reference to PPS4 which has been replaced by the NPPF. - 74.
+In addition, outside the defined Employment Areas, change of use from B1, B2 or B8 to other uses

+- (except non-ancillary retail) may be considered where there is no reasonable prospect of the site being re-used for employment purposes over the plan period. - 77.
+Reference to the East of England Economic Strategy has been removed from the explanatory text, as has reference to PPS4 which has been replaced by the NPPF. - 78.
 A description of Ancillary Use has been added to the text.
 This sets out that ancillary uses are defined in terms of size of floorspace and there being a functional relationship with the main B class use.
-Ancillary retailing should be less than 10% of the floorspace or 200 sq. m net, whichever is the smaller. - 75.
-The policy now includes former draft Site Allocations policy DM36 'Employment Areas' and explanatory text from deleted Site Allocations policy DM46 'Port of Ipswich' to bring all the development management policy together.
+Ancillary retailing should be less than 10% of the floorspace or 200 sq. m net, whichever is the smaller. - 79.
+The policy now includes former draft Site Allocations policy DM36 'Employment Areas' and explanatory text from deleted Site Allocations policy DM46 'Port of Ipswich' to bring all the development management policy together. - 80.
+During 2015, the Government introduced its starter homes policy whereby planning permission for starter homes should be granted on underused or unviable commercial or industrial land.
+Policy DM25 aims to protect employment land within Ipswich and therefore it has been necessary to set out how the starter homes policy should be applied within the Borough's employment areas.
+In particular the loss of employment land in the Borough which has a prospect of being used for such purposes during the plan period would undermine the Council's efforts to meet the requirements of the NPPF in terms of supporting economic growth.